Table of Contents Hide

 - Adheres firmly to aluminum, mortar, wood, vinyl, galvanized metal, fiberglass and concrete

 This synthetic rubber roofing membrane is very durable.
-It can be sealed with liquid adhesives or a rubber-formulated tape.
+It can be sealed with liquid adhesives or rubber-formulated tape.

 - Well Suited for Retrofit Installations